 Application for degrees must be made in the adult studies office or the graduate education office by the deadlines listed in the calendar.
-Failure to do so on schedule will result in a late fee assessment as listed in the special fee section.
+Failure to do so on schedule will result in a late fee assessment as listed in the special fee section; a delay in the graduation date is also possible.